-Why is Plagiarism a Global Problem
+Is Plagiarism a Global Problem?

 He told me that the university had noticed an influx in the number of plagiarized papers in the recent ten years and had instituted a committee to look into it.
 Dr. Jackson was part of the committee, and the revelations of the search were overwhelmingly surprising.

 What Really is the Problem?

-The interim report of the 10-member committee revealed that 60 percent of the students caught in plagiarism cases didn’t have the slightest idea of what it is.
+Surprisingly, the interim report of the 10-member committee revealed that 60 percent of the students caught in plagiarism cases didn’t have the slightest idea of what it is.
 Now, that’s startling!

 The report further pointed out that 15 percent of such students understood plagiarism.
 However, they did not fully comprehend how to manage it.

-Why is Plagiarism a Global Problem?
+Why is it a Global Problem?

 A study in the United States by The Center for Academic Integrity found that almost 80% of college students admit to cheating at least once.
 This proves that not only are these cases fundamental in local institutions but also global.